intissarMez/wakanda-studio/create-web-app.md

 You have 3 folders at the root of your project:

-- Backend: Wakanda JavaScript Server.
+- **Backend**: Wakanda JavaScript Server.
 It contains all the Server files to logs, settings, permissions.
-- Database: Wakanda DB folder.
+- **Database**: Wakanda DB folder.
 It contains your data model(s), backups and your data.
-- Web: where you’ll find all your web app front-end files.
+- **Web**: where you’ll find all your web app front-end files.
 It contains all you need to code your Angular 1 or 2 projects.

 **Tips** : If you choose web and mobile in the template selection, you'll have both a `mobile` and a `web`folder.
 A mobile and a web front-end, for the same back-end.